pingcap/tidb-dev-guide/src/understand-tidb/implementation-of-typical-operators.md

 There are 3 types of threads to read data and execute the aggregation

-* [`fetchChildData`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L343): the concurrency of `fetchChildData` is 1, it reads data from the child executor, and put it into `inputCh` as the input of each partial worker
+* [`fetchChildData`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L343) the concurrency of `fetchChildData` is 1, it reads data from the child executor, and put it into `inputCh` as the input of each partial worker
-* [`HashAggPartialWorker`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_partial_worker.go#L38): the concurrency of `HashAggPartialWorker` is `hashAggPartialConcurrency`, it reads input data and executes partial aggregation on the data, generates partial result and send it to final worker
+* [`HashAggPartialWorker`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_partial_worker.go#L38) the concurrency of `HashAggPartialWorker` is `hashAggPartialConcurrency`, it reads input data and executes partial aggregation on the data, generates partial result and send it to final worker
-* [`HashAggFinalWorker`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_final_worker.go#L40): the concurrency of `HashAggFinalWorker` is `hashAggFinalConcurrency`, it reads partial results and generate final results and send it to `finalOutputCh`
+* [`HashAggFinalWorker`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_final_worker.go#L40) the concurrency of `HashAggFinalWorker` is `hashAggFinalConcurrency`, it reads partial results and generate final results and send it to `finalOutputCh`

 Like `Sort`, `HashAgg` is also a memory intensive operator.
-When `HashAgg` is running in un-parallel execution mode, it also support spill to disk(spill to disk in parallel execution mode is under [development](https://github.com/pingcap/tidb/issues/46631)).
+When `HashAgg` is running in un-parallel execution mode, it also supports spill to disk(spill to disk in parallel execution mode is under [development](https://github.com/pingcap/tidb/issues/46631)).
 Unlike `Sort`, which will spill all data into disk, in current implementation,  the main idea in `HashAgg` spill is that once a `HashAgg` is marked to spill, for all the subsequent input, if the group by key of a row is already in current hash map, then this row will be inserted into the hash map, otherwise, this row will be spilled to the disk.
 The details of `HashAgg` spill can be found [here](https://github.com/pingcap/tidb/blob/v7.4.0/executor/aggregate/agg_hash_executor.go#L587).

 ### HashJoin

 `HashJoin` operator uses hash table to perform join.
-In TiDB the operator implement hash join is [HashJoinExec](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L121). `HashJoinExec` implements three basic interfaces of `Executor`
+In TiDB the operator implement hash join is [HashJoinExec](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L121).

-* [Open](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L203) initialize the operator, setup memory tracker/disk tracker and other meta info for hash join
-* [Next](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L1116) each call of `Next` will return a chunk of data, return an empty chunk means the execution is done for current executor
-* [Close](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L154) is responsible for release all the resource hold by the executor

-HashJoin constructs the results in two stage
+HashJoin constructs the results in two stages

 1. fetch data from build side child and build a hash table
-2. fetch data from probe side child and probe the hash table in multiple join workers
+2. fetch data from probe side child and probe the hash table using multiple join workers

 #### Build stage

 [fetchAndBuildHashTable](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L1168) is the function where build stage is executed.
-It uses two threads/goroutines to do the work
+It uses two threads to do the work

-* [fetchBuildSideRows](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L1182), read data from build side child, and put it to `buildSideResultCh`
+* [fetchBuildSideRows](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L1182) reads data from build side child, and puts it to `buildSideResultCh`
-* [buildHashTableForList](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L1193), get input data from `buildSideResultCh`, and bulid hash table based on input data
+* [buildHashTableForList](https://github.com/pingcap/tidb/blob/v7.4.0/executor/join.go#L1193) gets input data from `buildSideResultCh`, and builds hash table based on input data

 The details of build hash table is hidden in [`hashRowContainer`](https://github.com/pingcap/tidb/blob/v7.4.0/executor/hash_table.go#L102), note that currently, TiDB does not support parallel build hash table.